microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0-beta/Update-MgPlannerTask.md

 		Category4 = $false
 	}
 }
-Update-MgPlannerTask -PlannerTaskId $plannerTaskId -BodyParameter $params
+Update-MgBetaPlannerTask -PlannerTaskId $plannerTaskId -BodyParameter $params
 ```

-This example shows how to use the Update-MgPlannerTask Cmdlet.
+This example shows how to use the Update-MgBetaPlannerTask Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS